 Securing REST APIs: JWTs and OAuth2 Explained

 In the age of SPAs (Single Page Applications) and Mobile Apps, the traditional cookie-based session is dying.
-We need Stateless Authentication.
+We need stateless authentication where each request carries proof of identity.
 Enter JWT (JSON Web Tokens).

 Structure of a JWT